apache/spark/docs/sql-ref-null-semantics.md

 Spark supports standard logical operators such as `AND`, `OR` and `NOT`.
 These operators take `Boolean` expressions as the arguments and return a `Boolean` value.

-The following tables illustrates the behavior of logical opeators when one or both opearands are `NULL`.
+The following tables illustrate the behavior of logical opeators when one or both operands are `NULL`.

 <table class="tsclass" border="1">
   <tr>